mvdnbrk/robin/README.md

 4. Connect microphone(s): SM7dB via XLR to mixer input (enable phantom if using built-in preamp); XS 1 via XLR (no phantom required).
 5. Power on sequence: controller → subs → tops → booth monitors.
 6. Set initial gains: controller master at 0 dB, channel gains to unity, subs/tops input gains noon; limiters on.

+Using XENYX 1204USB (optional):
+- Route mics into XENYX channels; send XENYX main outs to X1850 line inputs (L/R) for FOH.
+- Or use XENYX USB to record the event on a laptop; set the USB routing per the manual.

 Bose F1 wiring (recommended):
 - Connect X1850/Controller Master L/R to Bose F1 Subwoofer L/R inputs.